nahidcode/duplicator/readme.md

 ##Versioning

-Duplicator is maintained under the Semantic Versioning as much as possible.
+Duplicator is maintained under the Semantic Versions as much as possible.
 Releases will be numbered with the following format:

 `<major>.<minor>.<patch>`